KaiSforza/systemd-user-units/README.md

 `After=mpd.service' into your ncmpcpp unit.
 You will eventually figure out exactly how this needs to go either from experience or from reading the systemd manual pages.
 I would recommend starting with systemd.unit(5) [5].

+Just as a note to readers and users, I am by no means an expert on this stuff.
+It's not easy, and it made me work.
+If you don't get it to work the first time, don't just pass it off as a failed attempt.
+I completely botched it my first try, and only got it working with some more reading and excellent help.
+Don't give up!

 ### Links